dit-x/data_modeling_with_postgres/README.md

 * `Ingestion`: Since the DWH is in Postgres, SQL insert commands together with python are used to load the data in DWH because of SQL readability and simplicity across the data team.
 * `Storage`: Data is stored in PostgreSQL for analytical purposes
 * `Visualization`: Analytics dashboard for business decisions.
-* `Validation`: Data quality check that communicates the data accuracy between the source data and final data.
-* `Scheduler`: Since the data comes in batches, the pipeline is triggered when a new file drops in the file directory.

 <a name='erd'></a>
 ## ERD (Entity Relationship Diagram) Design